kamilion/kaizen/billing/README.md

 This Kaizen plugin deals with handling billing and transactions.

+NOTE: This readme is totally wrong -- update it once code is written. --NOTE

 There are several sub-plugins available, implimenting a standard STRIPE.JS style interface.

 This interface is based on passing a single integer containing the number of pennies to charge the customer.